Arech/Arech.github.io/_posts/2024-08-17-reinterpret_cast-ub-and-a-pointer-casting-in-c++.md

 ## C++20 and beyond

 Each succeeding C++ standard version is usually a major improvement and bugfixing of the previous version.
 C\++20 and even more so C\++23 have new features that significantly improve QoL of a developer (even though the basic principles remains the same).
-Covering that is a bit out of scope, but for those interested, I highly recommend a recent talk Jonathan Muller gave on C++ Now 2024 conference, that touches precisely the topic: [A Deep Dive Into C++ Object Lifetimes](https://www.youtube.com/watch?v=oZyhq4D-QL4)
+Covering that is a bit out of scope, but for those interested, I highly recommend a great talk **Jonathan Muller** gave on C++ Now 2024 conference, that touches precisely the topic: [**A Deep Dive Into C++ Object Lifetimes**](https://www.youtube.com/watch?v=oZyhq4D-QL4)

 ## Acknowledgements